Last Updated on May 17, 2026 by Ryan Roberts

 You do not need the cheapest lawyer or the most expensive one.
 You need someone who knows where the real edges are and does not create unnecessary work around the rest.

-Does law firm size matter?
+Does law firm size matter when choosing a startup lawyer?

 In most cases, you should hire the lawyer, not the firm.
 What matters first is whether the person advising you knows startup patterns, exercises good judgment, and can help you make decisions under real time and budget pressure.